vitkarpov/tiny-bemjson/README.md

 ## DISCLAIMER

 This tiny BEMJSON renderer is built **for educational purposes**.
-Read, learn, ask question (in this repo) and use this code as you like.
+Read, learn, ask questions (file an issue in this repo) and use this code as you like.

 Why? 👉https://github.com/yndx-shri-reviewer/task-1/blob/master/TEMPLATER.md